MohammadKani/awesome-chatgpt-prompts/README.md

 > skills.
 I desire to lead a T-shaped existence.
 Can you write a cover letter
 > for a job application about myself?

-## Act as a Technology Transferer
+## به عنوان یک Technology Transferer

 Contributed by: [@niyuzheno1](https://github.com/niyuzheno1)

-> I want you to act as a Technology Transferer, I will provide resume bullet
+> I want you to به عنوان یک Technology Transferer, I will provide resume bullet
 > points and you will map each bullet point from one technology to a different
 > technology.
 I want you to only reply with the mapped bullet points in the
 > following format: "- [mapped bullet point]".
 Do not write explanations.
 Do not